Admission Block, Royal Prince Alfred Hospital: Description

 The entrance is located on a central axis.
 Originally the plan was "H" pattern.
 The eastern position of the building was demolished to construct the Duke of Edinburgh building, leaving only the front part of the block together with the central hall extending into the newer building.

 The building is Victorian Free Classical in style, built symmetrically about a three-storey portico.
 Built with a cream brick façade and sandstone embellishments, with red bricks emphasising the ground floor arched openings.
 The entrance portico has grey granite columns.
-The roof covering was originally slate, but is now terracotta tiling.
+The roof covering was originally slate but was replaced by glazed terracotta tiling.
+The original slated roof with four ventilated turrets was restored to the building c.
+2012, along with extensive stone restoration to the exterior cornices, chimneys and stone fencing fronting Missenden Road.

-Within the ground floor is a vast lobby, with marble flooring, elaborate plaster work to both walls and ceiling and several very fine stained glass windows, depicting the Royal Coat of Arms, Queen Victoria, Caritas etc. The rear of the lobby has a pressed metal ceiling and a "Lyncrusta" Art Nouveau dado.
-The southern side hall has a floor of very fine High Victorian tiles, probably the whole lobby floor was originally to this pattern.
+Within the ground floor is a vast lobby, with marble tiled flooring, elaborate plaster work to both walls and ceiling, including hand-run cornices enriched with modillions, and several very fine leaded stained glass windows, depicting the Royal Coat of Arms, Queen Victoria, Caritas etc. The rear of the lobby has a pressed metal ceiling and a "Lyncrusta" Art Nouveau dado.
+The southern side hall has a floor of fine Victorian tessellated ceramic tiles, probably the whole lobby floor was originally to this pattern.
+Early pendant metal and glass electrified light fixtures were removed to storage c.
+2010, making way for a modern rail fixture to better light the area.